atyenoria/boot2docker-qemu-arm-emulation/README.md

 # Synopsis
 This repo enables boot2docker to run and build arm binaries using qemu and binfmt_misc.
 That means arm emulation.

+#!!Caution!!
+Below task may give critical damage to docker host(boot2docker).
+So, If you accept possible risk, you can go ahead.
+In my opinion, refrain from destorying your docker host, you should reset below task in privileged docker container.

 # Usage
 Build docker image